Your digital shire is safeguarded by the glowing firewalls and vigilant sentinels brought by inhabiting the coldfusion realm.

 But what are some of Adobe ColdFusion's special defenses?

 - Encryption: Adobe ColdFusion supports Secure Sockets Layer (SSL), which acts as an enchanted cloak to prevent snooping, eavesdropping, and message tampering.
-By encrypting internet protocols with public-key cryptography, SSL ensures secure data transmission between clients and servers—much like secret messages passed discreetly among members of the Fellowship.
+By encrypting internet protocols with public-key cryptography, SSL ensures secure data transmission between clients and servers.

 - Authentication: ColdFusion enables user authentication with unique logins and passwords or PINs, ensuring that only those who possess the proper “keys” may enter.